emmajanedrews/base-template/_posts/2018-04-26-3-tips-that-will-help-get-your-offer-accepted.md

 {% include youtube.html %}

-I have three tips to share with you as a buyer that will help you get your offer accepted right away in our competitive market.

 If you’re a buyer in our seller’s market, here are three important tips that will help you be aggressive with your offer and get it accepted:

 **1. Don’t get too picky.** Be flexible with your criteria and what you’re looking for.
 Prices are rising daily, so you want to get on the elevator before it gets any higher, so to speak.